-A crowd estimated at 500 gathered at a local village later in the evening intending to enter the mine, Gilbertson said by text message.
-A disinformation campaign circulated earlier that the company “opened its mine for mining by anyone” for 24 hours, he said.
+A crowd of about 500 people later gathered at a village near the Montepuez ruby mine in northeastern Mozambique intending to enter the mine, Gilbertson said by text message.
+Ruby-smuggling syndicates had ignited a disinformation campaign earlier that the company “opened its mine for mining by anyone” for 24 hours when it hadn’t, he said.

-“This campaign is fake” and was promoted by ruby smuggling syndicates, the company said in a statement.
+“This campaign is fake” and was promoted by ruby-smuggling syndicates, the company said in a statement.
 “Two people suffered firearm injuries when police responded to escalating aggression.”

 Political tensions have been high in Mozambique since the Oct.
 9 general election.
 Multiple observer organizations have raised questions over the credibility of the nation’s election process.

-Opposition leader Venâncio Mondlane, 50, called for street protests on Monday after his legal adviser, Elvino Dias, was gunned down by unknown gunmen.
+Opposition leader Venâncio Mondlane, 50, has called for street protests on Monday after his legal adviser, Elvino Dias, was gunned down by unknown gunmen.

 (By Matthew Hill)